singh-man/books/crackingTheCoding/18_advancedTopics.md

 		the values 3x, Sx, and 7x to be used later.
 #661.
 17.14	Think about the previous hint some more, particularly in the context of quicksort.
 #662.
 17.21	How can you make the process of finding the next tallest bar on each side faster?
 #663.
 16.18	Be careful with how you analyze the runtime.
-If you iterate through 0( N²) substrings and each one does an 0(n) string comparison, then the total runtime is O( n3).
+If you iterate through O( N²) substrings and each one does an O(n) string comparison, then the total runtime is O( n3).
 #664.
 17.1	Now focus on the carrying.
 In what cases will values carry?
 How do you apply the carry
 		to the number?
 #665.
 16.26	Consider thinking about it as, when you get to a multiplication or division sign, jumping